As an entrepreneur, you may know that creating a Unique Selling Proposition (USP) for your business is important.

 Identify your competition and research what they’re offering.

 It’s not enough to know what your target market wants.
-You can’t sell your products or services without knowing what makes them unique.
+You can’t sell your products or services without knowing the different selling points that make them unique.
 And you won’t be able to create a powerful USP if you don’t know who your competition is, and how they are different from you.

 You also need to understand what your competition is offering – and how you can do it better.

 Your competition could be direct or indirect.
-To find out, you’ll need to do some online research as well as talk to people in your target market.
+To find out, you’ll need to do some online research as well as talk to people and companies in your target market.

 Here are some questions to consider as you research your competition: